 Seven weeks ago J and I agreed to participate in a summer weight loss challenge — a friendly competition to see who can lose the most weight by September 2nd.
 And y’all the stakes are high.
 We are halfway through the competition, so I thought I’d give a little mid-summer update on how we’re faring.
 Here goes….

 This is the only active photo I have of J and me.
 I know, you just saw it from our Boston trip.
 I gotta work on taking more photos.

 WHO IS IN THE LEAD:

 So far he has lost 13.8 pounds, leading with a 7% weight loss, and I’ve lost 5 pounds, 4% weight loss.
 We are measuring by percentage weight loss, but does it even matter at this point?
-There is no question who is in lead, and I’ve got some serious work to do to catch up.
+There is no question who is in lead, and I’ve got some serious work to do on the weight simulator at home to catch up.

 Even though I am sorely lagging behind, I am still pretty pleased at how it’s going.

 Food is my favorite.
 And eating is one of my favorite things to do with J (or anyone, really).
 We plan our trips and weekends around where and what we are going to eat.
 Our way of celebrating or commiserating with each other is through food: